AndrewSRea/My_Learning_Port_II/Django/Django_Docs/Handling_HTTP_Requests/Sessions/README.md

 Both session stores are quite fast, but the simple cache is faster because it disregards persistence.
 In most cases, the `cached_db` backend will be fast enough, but if you need that last bit of performance, and are willing to let session data be expunged from time to time, the `cache` backend is for you.

-If you use the `cached_db` session backend, you also need to follow the configuration instructions for the [using database-backed sessions](). <!-- above -->
+If you use the `cached_db` session backend, you also need to follow the configuration instructions for the [using database-backed sessions](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/Handling_HTTP_Requests/Sessions#using-database-backed-sessions).

 ### Using file-based sessions